NiklasPhabian/dissertation/C2_Software.md

 ### Plotting

 Using STARE's ability to look up the trixel vertices for SIDs, STAREPandas converts SIDs and collections of SIDs to simple feature geometries.
 A feature with a single SID, e.g., representing an IFOV or a point, will be converted into a single triangular simple feature polygon, while features with a set of SIDs, e.g., representing a cover, are converted into a simple feature multipolyon of trixels.
-The STAREDataFrame method [make_trixels()](https://starepandas.readthedocs.io/en/latest/docs/reference/api/starepandas.STAREDataFrame.make_trixels.html) generates a geopandas GeoSeries of the same length of the dataframe with each row containing the simple feature geometry of the trixels.
-This GeoSeries may be attached back to the DataFrame.
-STAREPandas can then use GeoPandas' rich plotting library to plot the trixels.
+The `STAREDataFrame` method [make_trixels()](https://starepandas.readthedocs.io/en/latest/docs/reference/api/starepandas.STAREDataFrame.make_trixels.html) generates a GeoPandas `GeoSeries` of the same length of the dataframe with each row containing the simple feature geometry of the trixels.
+This `GeoSeries` may be attached back to the `GeoDataFrame`.
+STAREPandas can then use `GeoPandas'` rich plotting library to plot the trixels.

 The ability to plot features in trixel representation has proven immensely helpful in exploring and communicating STARE-based geospatial analysis.

 ### Parallelized /dask
-Akin to [dask-geopandas](https://github.com/geopandas/dask-geopandas), STAREPandas uses dask to parallelize performance bottleneck functions.
+Akin to [dask-geopandas](https://github.com/geopandas/dask-geopandas), STAREPandas uses Dask to parallelize performance bottleneck functions.
 We implemented parallelized methods for spatial coincidence tests (intersects, disjoint), for the lookup of SIDs from latitudes and longitudes and shapely objects, and the generation of trixels from SIDs.

 ## STARELite and PostSTARE
 The SDSS SkyServer [@Szalay2002; @Thakar2004; @Thakar2003; @Budavari2010] is based on an MS SQL server extended to use HTM as spatial indices. [@Kondor2014] adapt the concept to perform the classification of geospatial (rather than celestial) objects.
 Similarly, we created extensions for PostgreSQL and SQLite to utilize STARE.

 STARELite[^STARELite] and PostSTARE[^PostSTARE] are SQLite and PostgreSQL STARE extensions allowing us to perform a subset of STARE-based geospatial operations within the relational databases SQLite and PostgreSQL.
 STARELite/PostSTARE allow converting conventional representations of locations specified as latitude and longitude table columns or as *WKB blobs* (used by SpatiaLite, GeoPackages, and PostGIS) of points or polygons to their STARE representation.
 They can further perform spatial relation tests, allowing STARE-based spatial joins of tables.

 Ample use of STARELite is cataloging volumes of remote sensing granules that researchers often possess in their local storage.
 This application uses STARELite to determine subsets of granules intersecting arbitrary ROIs.
 Further, STARELite can be used for the inverse search problem: Determining all spatially coincident granules of an individual granule.
-STARELite and STAREMaster may leverage other components of the STARE ecosystem; namely STARE sidecars, which hold the trixel index values of each IFOV and a set of trixels representing the cover of each granule; STAREMaster, which is used to generate STARE sidecar files; and STARPandas, used to load data into the databases.
+STARELite and STAREMaster may leverage other components of the STARE ecosystem; namely STARE sidecars, which hold the trixel index values of each IFOV and a set of trixels representing the cover of each granule; STAREMaster, which is used to generate STARE sidecar files; and STAREPandas, used to load data into the databases.